wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

    above a variant without that property.
 Therefore, a variant with all possible properties would sort first, a variant with all properties but the lowest priority one second, and so on.
 The null variant always sorts last, but it takes precedence over a non-variant wheel.

+When selecting the wheel to install, variant preference takes precedence over tag preference.
+For example, when both `*-manylinux2010_x86_64-cu129.whl` and `*-manylinux2014_x86_64-00000000.whl` wheels are supported, the former will be preferred even though `manylinux2014_x86_64` tag is preferred over `manylinux2010_x86_64` tag.

 ### Integration with build backends